-Darjeeling Tourism has been thriving since the era of colonial rule.
+As more and more people became aware of the intrinsic beauty of the place, Darjeeling became a must-see for everyone.
+Darjeeling Tourism has been thriving since that time.
 Modernism has only added fuel to the fire, making Darjeeling a hotspot for travelers arriving from all over the world.
-What else can you expect in a place offering scenic vistas of snow-capped mountains, an abundance of flora and fauna, sweeping landscapes of green, occasionally blessed with magical snowflakes once in a while every winter.
+What else can you expect in a place offering scenic vistas of snow-capped mountains, an abundance of flora and fauna, sweeping landscapes of green, occasionally blessed with magical snowflakes once in a while every winter?

-Darjeeling, in its true sense, is a feast to sore eyes and weary minds that have been dying to step out of their mundane cubicles into the freshness of the crisp Himalayan air wanting to consume every bit of what the place has to offer.
+Darjeeling, in its true sense, is a feast for sore eyes and weary minds.
+It is the perfect ‘getaway destination’ for the ones who are dying to step out of their mundane lives into the freshness of the crisp Himalayan air.
+It is the quintessential destination where cherished memories are created for a lifetime.

 Out and About Darjeeling

 The majestic Kanchenjunga range looming over Darjeeling truly withholds its name as the ‘Queen of Hill station‘.
 It has been drawing travelers and locals alike, who wake up at the cusp of dawn to catch a glimpse of the sun rising over the snow-capped peaks.
 Owing to the town’s strategic location, Darjeeling offers an uninterrupted view of the Kanchenjunga from almost everywhere.
 Kanchenjunga is the world’s third-highest mountain.

 Kanchenjunga is derived from four words of Tibetan origin, which is “Kang-chen-dzo-nga” or “Yang-chhen-dzö-nga“.
 The literal translation is “Five Treasuries of the Great Snow.”
 Kanchenjunga holds an indispensable place in the mythological and religious rituals of the local residents.